Andrew Firestone

 Andrew Boulton Firestone (born July 10, 1975) is an American television personality and businessman.
-He is the son of Brooks Firestone, a grandson of Leonard Firestone, and a great-grandson of Firestone Tire and Rubber Company founder Harvey S. Firestone and Idabelle Smith.

 Early life

 Educated at Stevenson School and Westminster School, he graduated from the University of San Diego in business administration where he also was a member of the football team, in 1998.

 Career

 Professional career

 Andrew Firestone is principal and founder of StonePark Capital, a Santa Barbara-based hospitality firm that focuses on the acquisition and development of select-service hotels.
+As of 2023, the firm manages seven hotels, totaling more than 569 guest rooms.
+Five of those properties are on the Central Coast: La Quinta Inn and Suites in San Luis Obispo and Santa Barbara, as well as Mason Beach Inn, Courtyard by Marriott and The Waterman Hotel in Santa Barbara.

 The Bachelor

 Firestone was the third bachelor on the ABC reality series The Bachelor.
 On the show, premiered in March 2003, Firestone courted 25 bachelorettes, progressively eliminating them, and eventually selected one of the group for a continuing relationship.
 Andrew selected and proposed to Jen Schefft, who accepted and moved to California to be with him.
 The couple decided to go their separate ways in December 2003 but remained friends.